FzliangFrank/networkUtils/README.md

   *mod_visNetModification_server* and *mod_visNetInteraction_server* at
   the same time.

-This development heavy depends on `visNetwork` package and is suitable below 500 nodes.
+This development heavy depends on `visNetwork` package and works most responsive with below 500 nodes.

-### License

-This package is licensed under MIT license, meaning you are free to use it for any intended purposes.
-However, the UI it has been using is `bs4dash` is under Copy Left licenses.
-Please consult copy right lawyer if you intend to distribute any UI component of this package for commercial purpose.

 ## Installation